 Yet I want the money.
 Cash is the Pavlov’s bell that, rung at the right timber, floods my mouth with drool.
 The mere sight of the twin twenties is a narcotic to the indignities Bert will inflict over the next few days.
 Crushed and balled inside my pocket, they’re the analgesic to my pain.
 I don’t even notice, when the stranger grabs me around my neck and steers me to the thicket of trees behind the property, beyond the pool area, that his clutch is painful, almost bruising.
 For the sake of the cash, I ignore the rancid stink of the tobacco and Old Crow that emanates deep from his lungs whenever he wheezes; I forgive the violence with which he shoves me to my knees.
 When he drops his shorts to reveal a cock so crooked, so bent, that when fully erect it points at almost a ninety-degree angle to his right, the money in my pocket is enough anesthetic to help me dive for it hungrily and to welcome it in my throat, painful a fit as it might be.

 He’s not a gentle lover.
-It’s with force he holds me down on his dick.
-When he finishes, it’s deep down my throat as I struggle for air.
-His semen is foul as he withdraws along the length of my tongue.
-Bitter as tar.
-I’d almost suppose it to be black in color, from the taste alone.
+It’s with force he holds me down upon his dick.
+He finishes swiftly and silently, deep down my throat as I struggle for air.
+His semen leaves a foul trail as he withdraws along the length of my tongue.
+It's bitter as tar.
+I’d almost suppose it to be black in color from the taste alone.
 Without a thank-you, without a word, he leaves me in the thicket, alone and gagging and coughing.
 Both my jaw and neck are sore.
 For long minutes, I wipe away tears and snot and struggle to regain some degree of composure.
 Then I brush the dirt from my knees, rise to my feet, and slink back to the cabin and into bed.

 ReplyDelete